sharovatov/teamlead/speaking_club_en.md

 As soon as people start giving more talks more confidently, they see better feedback from the audience, their self-esteem grows, their productivity and loyalty to the company grows.

-The feel and belief they are doing an amazing job and they are a great specialist grow with every single applause they receive at a conference.
+The feel and belief they are doing an amazing job and them being a great specialist grow with every single applause they receive at a conference.

 They are even getting _smarter_ thanks to:
 - speech and cognition deep connection (psycholinguistics elaborate a lot on this)